CorradoLanera/gpteasyr/README.md

 )
 #> ℹ Total tries: 1.
 #> ℹ Prompt token used: 29.
-#> ℹ Response token used: 68.
+#> ℹ Response token used: 91.
-#> ℹ Total token used: 97.
+#> ℹ Total token used: 120.

 str(res)
 #> List of 7
-#>  $ id                : chr "chatcmpl-9QB5XJc6EMtdXz7nEwh2oRSHQ7vaI"
+#>  $ id                : chr "chatcmpl-9RKY0lxKiWocZTzRHJWCtPTcaH2w9"
 #>  $ object            : chr "chat.completion"
-#>  $ created           : int 1716026179
+#>  $ created           : int 1716300868
 #>  $ model             : chr "gpt-3.5-turbo-0125"
 #>  $ choices           :'data.frame':  1 obs. of  5 variables:
 #>   ..$ index          : int 0
 #>   ..$ logprobs       : logi NA
 #>   ..$ finish_reason  : chr "stop"
 #>   ..$ message.role   : chr "assistant"
-#>   ..$ message.content: chr "Of course!
-The last course provided focused on the principles of psychology.
-Topics covered included perception"| __truncated__
+#>   ..$ message.content: chr "The last course I provided was an undergraduate seminar on \"Advanced Topics in Linguistics.\" The course focus"| __truncated__
 #>  $ usage             :List of 3
 #>   ..$ prompt_tokens    : int 29
-#>   ..$ completion_tokens: int 68
+#>   ..$ completion_tokens: int 91
-#>   ..$ total_tokens     : int 97
+#>   ..$ total_tokens     : int 120
 #>  $ system_fingerprint: NULL
 get_content(res)
-#> [1] "Of course!
-The last course provided focused on the principles of psychology.
-Topics covered included perception, motivation, emotion, memory, and various theories of personality.
-Students analyzed real-life case studies and conducted their own research projects to apply their learning.
-Overall, it was an engaging and informative course that truly delved into the fascinating world of psychology."
+#> [1] "The last course I provided was an undergraduate seminar on \"Advanced Topics in Linguistics.\" The course focused on the contemporary theories and research findings in areas such as syntax, semantics, phonetics, and psycholinguistics.
+The students were actively engaged in discussing and analyzing research papers, and they also had the opportunity to conduct their own research projects throughout the semester.
+Overall, it was a stimulating and rewarding experience for both the students and myself as the instructor."

 # for a well formatted output on R, use `cat()`
 get_content(res) |> cat()
-#> Of course!
-The last course provided focused on the principles of psychology.
-Topics covered included perception, motivation, emotion, memory, and various theories of personality.
-Students analyzed real-life case studies and conducted their own research projects to apply their learning.
-Overall, it was an engaging and informative course that truly delved into the fascinating world of psychology.
+#> The last course I provided was an undergraduate seminar on "Advanced Topics in Linguistics."
+The course focused on the contemporary theories and research findings in areas such as syntax, semantics, phonetics, and psycholinguistics.
+The students were actively engaged in discussing and analyzing research papers, and they also had the opportunity to conduct their own research projects throughout the semester.
+Overall, it was a stimulating and rewarding experience for both the students and myself as the instructor.

 get_tokens(res)
-#> [1] 97
+#> [1] 120
 get_tokens(res, "prompt")
 #> [1] 29
 get_tokens(res, "all")
 #>     prompt_tokens completion_tokens      total_tokens
-#>                29                68                97
+#>                29                91               120
 ```

 ## Easy prompt-assisted creation